dmuneras/ember-data-erd/README.md

 Compatibility
 ------------------------------------------------------------------------------

-The library only supports the old way to define Ember models.
+The library has basic supports for the following ways to define models:

 ```
   export default Model.extend({